AxelNegro/inditex-technical-test/README.md

 - Maven 3.9.5

 ## How to run tests and start
-After cloning the repository, you should execute the following command:
+After cloning the repository, you should:
+1. Execute maven sync.
+2. Enable Lombok Annotation Processing
-`mvn clean install`
+3. Execute the following command `mvn clean install`

 With this, maven will generate all the necessary sources and execute the tests.
 Once finished executing the tests, the project it's ready to run.

+To run it, just start it from the main class `TechnicalTestApplication.java`

 ## Troubleshooting